GetDKAN/dkan/README.md

 ## Current Status

-Check tags for latest DKAN Version.
+Check the [releases page](https://github.com/NuCivic/dkan/releases) for latest DKAN Version.
 7.x-1.x is the development branch.

 Contact us if you want to get involved!